dwightwatson/validating/README.md

         ]
     ];

+You can check to see if the model is valid with a given rulset too.

+    $post->isValid('updating');

+Note that if you do not pass a ruleset to any method that takes one it will default to the saving ruleset or global ruleset.

 You can also define your own custom rulesets.
 These won't be used by the trait when hooking into model events, but you can use them to validate for yourself.

     protected $rules = [